The Creative Library

 ‘If everyone can be creative, and if creative thinking and ideas already permeate Victorian public libraries, then what is The Creative Library?
 What could it be?’

 In 2016, Creative Victoria’s Creative State Strategy was released.
 An investment of $115 million was attached to strategy implementation.
 Victoria’s 47 public library services were not referenced in the Creative State document.
-Not one cent of the $115 million available to “put creativity at the heart of Victoria’s future” would go the the extensive cultural infrastructure and programs embodied in the state’s public library network.
+Not one cent of the $115 million available to “put creativity at the heart of Victoria’s future” would go to the extensive cultural infrastructure and programs embodied in the state’s public library network.

 In 2018, Project Sisu worked with State Library Victoria and Public Libraries Victoria on The Creative Library, a series of workshops that were designed to untangle the various research reports – Creative Communities; Our Future, Our Skills; Victorian Public Libraries 2030 – with a view to developing practical advocacy frameworks, and a portfolio of skills and techniques to ensure public libraries are automatically included in Victoria’s broader creative ecology.
 Hopefully, the next Creative State Strategy will acknowledge and include the creative powerhouse represented by Victoria’s public library network.
 We worked with over 100 public library staff, from Woodend to Dandenong, including library leaders from across the state.
 We didn’t just want to talk about creativity, but actually BE creative.